kudulab/dojo/README.md

  * Home directory on host `/home/tomzo` was [mounted](https://docs.docker.com/storage/volumes/) as readonly to `/dojo/identity`
  * After `gradle test jar` has finished, the docker container has exited and was removed.
 This is because we provided a command to `dojo`.

-Every dojo image supports interactive mode.
-In above example, we can also run `dojo` at the root of the project to get dropped into an interactive shell.
+Every dojo image supports an interactive mode.
+In the above example, we can also run `dojo` at the root of the project to get dropped into an interactive shell.
 Then we can work in the container for longer time, very much like in a [vagrant VM](#vs-vagrant).
 Thanks to the mounted directory from the host, we can work on the project files using any other tools on our host, while container with java tools shares the same files.